andreaslam/ZanLing-TrueZero/README.md

 # ZanLing-TrueZero [V2 IN PROGRESS] <-- THIS IS STILL V1 README
 A Python chess engine that starts from Zero 0.
 This project is still very much work-in-progress.

-This repository contains the latest and greatest code for the chess AI but previous-generation code can be accessed through the `archives` folder.

 ## About the Engine
 The name of the Engine is Zan1Ling4, which is taken from , which is Chinese for "True Zero" and romanised using [Jyutping](https://en.wikipedia.org/wiki/Jyutping) for Cantonese.